Best Breast Cancer Treatment in Overview

 Biopsy: This involves removing a small amount of breast tissue to be used for testing.

-Depending on the type and stage of cancer, treatments can vary.
+Depending on the type and stage of breast cancer treatments can vary.
 However, there are some common practices doctors and specialists use to combat breast cancer:

 - A lumpectomy is when your doctor removes the tumor while leaving your breast intact.